 According to the 2020 National Survey on Drug Use and Health (NSDUH), 49.6 million Americans ages 12+ used marijuana in the past year - a 39% increase in past year use since 2015.
 Marijuana use is more prevalent among young adults.
 In 2020, the percentage of people who used marijuana in the past year was highest among young adults aged 18 to 25 (34.5%) compared with 16.3% of adults aged 26 or older and 10.1% of adolescents aged 12 to 17.
-Research shows that about 1 in 10 marijuana users will become addicted.
-For people who begin using before the age of 18, that number rises to 1 in 6.2
+Recent research estimated that approximately 3 in 10 people who use marijuana have marijuana use disorder.
+For people who begin using marijuana before age 18, the risk of developing marijuana use disorder is even greater.

-According to federal law, marijuana is a Schedule I substance under the Controlled Substances Act, under which the use and sale for any purpose is illegal.
+Marijuana is a Schedule 1 controlled substance under the Controlled Substances Act and Idaho law.
+As such, the use and sale of marijuana for any purpose is illegal in Idaho.
 However, beginning in 2012 numerous states began legalizing marijuana to some degree.
 As of 2021, 36 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands have legalized medical marijuana.
 While 18 states, two territories, and the District of Columbia have legalized recreational marijuana.
 Data collected in these states are showing evidence of negative effects as a result of such measures.

-1 2014-2015 NSDUH: Model-Based Estimated Totals.
+&lt;sup>1 2014-2015 NSDUH: Model-Based Estimated Totals.
 2017.
 SAMHSA.